Accessibility in the Pyle Center

 - Present at a comfortable pace that makes accurate ASL interpretation possible.

 - When asking questions during Q&A, speakers should identify themselves so audience members know who is speaking.
+Also, make sure to repeat the question asked before answering it.

 - Only one person should speak at a time.